Improved homological stability for configuration spaces after inverting 2: Abstract

 \section{Abstract}

-In Appendix A of his article on rational functions, Segal proved homological stability for configuration spaces with a stability slope of $1/2$.
-This was later improved to a slope of $1$ by Randal-Williams if one works with rational coefficients and manifolds of dimension at least $3$.
-In this note we prove that the stability slope of $1$ holds even with $\Z[1/2]$ coefficients, and clarify some aspects of Segal's proof for topological manifolds.
+In Appendix A of \cite{Se}, Segal proved homological stability for configuration spaces with a stability slope of $1/2$.
+With rational coefficients, this was later improved to a slope of $1$ by Church for orientable manifolds and then by Randal-Williams for manifolds of dimension at least $3$.
+In this note we prove that the stability slope of $1$ holds even with $\Z[1/2]$ coefficients for manifolds of dimension at least $3$.
+We also clarify some aspects of Segal's proof for topological manifolds.